History of the Iraq national football team: Early years

 The Iraqi national football team in 1951; they played two games in the Turkish cities of İzmir and Ankara.

 As early as 1923, an Iraqi team known as Baghdad XI, controlled by the Baghdad Football Association, started to play matches against British Army teams.
 The Baghdad FA soon disbanded and it was not until 8 October 1948 that the Iraq Football Association was founded.
-The Iraq FA joined FIFA in 1950 and on 2 May 1951, Iraq played their first match: a 1–1 draw to a team named Basra XI.
+The Iraq FA joined FIFA in 1950 and on 13 April 1951, Iraq played their first match: a 5–0 win over the Civil Cantonment (CC) team of Habbaniyah.

 Iraq's first ever official international game came in the opening game of the 1957 Pan Arab Games in Beirut where Iraq drew 3–3 to Morocco with goals from Ammo Baba, Youra Eshaya (both from Iraq's Assyrian minority) and Fakhri Mohammed Salman.
 One of the members of Iraq's first national team was Youra Eshaya, who in 1954 became the first Iraqi footballer to play abroad and in Europe for English Football League side Bristol Rovers.

 In 1962, Iraq appointed their first foreign manager, Romanian coach Cornel Drăgușin.
 Iraq won their first trophy in 1964 when they won the Arab Cup, winning three and drawing one of their four games.
 In the following edition, they retained their Arab Cup title, beating Syria 2–1 in the final in Baghdad.